What is a forecast?

 Qualitative forecasting can also be used in combination with quantitative forecasting.
 A typical example of this would be a management team analysing a report created using quantitative forecasting techniques.

 Quantitative financial forecasting takes the exact opposite approach.
-It aims to remove the human element from forecasting and focuses purely on analysing the data.
+It aims to remove the human element from forecasting and focuses purely on analyzing the data.

 To a certain extent, quantitative forecasting has been made easier thanks to the development of digital technology.
 That said, computers are only as good as their programming and their data.